“Prescription” doesn’t only refer to that paper from your doctor with instructions for your pharmacist scrawled on it!

 But for every rule, there are exceptions!
 In the area of prescription, it is important to know about these exceptions and to consider the following:

-• For some kinds of lawsuits, the prescription time limit is shorter than three years.
+- For some kinds of lawsuits, prescription times are shorter or longer than three years.

 How is the prescription time limit calculated?